← Back to Blog

 Posting personal information about other users without their consent — real name, address, employer, phone number, photos — is a category-1 policy violation that almost always results in immediate permanent suspension.
 This is one area where Reddit's moderation is consistent and swift.

-Coordinated Inauthentic Behavior
+What Is Coordinated Inauthentic Behavior?

 Operating networks of accounts that appear to be independent but act in coordination to artificially influence Reddit's content or votes.
 This is the most sophisticated enforcement category and targets organized manipulation campaigns rather than individual users.
-Per Statista's social media platform moderation data, Reddit removes tens of millions of accounts annually — the majority for spam and coordinated inauthentic behavior.

 Can You Recover a Banned Reddit Account?